Professional wrestling: Occupational hazards

 Professional wrestling has been characterized by endemic and widespread health risks from its very inception in the 19th century.
 Although matches have predetermined results, the inherently physical nature of the performances, combined with an emphasis on spectacle and showmanship, results in a high chance of injury and even death.
 Strikes are often stiff, especially in Japan, and in independent wrestling promotions such as Combat Zone Wrestling.
 The ring is often made out of 2 by 12 in timber planks.
 There have been many brutal accidents, hits and injuries.
 Injuries are commonly sustained on the shoulders, knees, back, neck, and ribs.
 Professional wrestler Davey Richards said in 2015, "We train to take damage, we know we are going to take damage and we accept that."

-Occupational hazards have also been attributed to professional wrestling's uniquely ambiguous nature—as neither a true sport nor a formal performing art, yet still some combination of the two—which makes it difficult to regulate; as noted by Claire Warden, Professor of Performance and Physical Culture at Loughborough University, "Set up a rugby club tomorrow and the Rugby Football Union would soon be knocking on your door to ask about concussion protocol or safeguarding.
+Occupational hazards have been attributed to professional wrestling's uniquely ambiguous nature—as neither a true sport nor a formal performing art, yet still some combination of the two—which makes it difficult to regulate; as noted by Claire Warden, Professor of Performance and Physical Culture at Loughborough University, "Set up a rugby club tomorrow and the Rugby Football Union would soon be knocking on your door to ask about concussion protocol or safeguarding.
 Set up a wrestling school or promotion and, well, no-one will demand anything."
 Warden also identifies related issues and practices in the industry, such as inadequate health and safety provisions among promotions, lack of unionization or labor representation, and the fact that most professional wrestlers are employed as independent contractors, thereby typically lacking healthcare access while remaining economically precarious.

 Some wrestling performers use steroids and suffer from associated health issues.
 In 2007, American Congressman Cliff Stearns noted that between 1985 and 2006, 89 performers had died under the age of 50.
 Chronic traumatic encephalopathy (CTE), a brain disorder often caused by repeated concussions and head injury, may have been a factor in the 2007 double homicide committed by wrestler Chris Benoit.
 A 2014 study of male professional wrestlers active between 1985 and 2011 found a "very high premature mortality rate" compared to the general population; cardiovascular disease was by far the leading cause, while deaths related to drug overdoses and cancer were likewise substantially high, at 122.7 and 6.4 times greater than the general population.

 Wrestling performers frequently experience real pain during routine performances.
 Sociologist R. Tyson Smith attributes wrestlers' willingness to endure occupational injury to the substantivism of their socioeconomic viewpoint: From this viewpoint, Smith argues, wrestlers are willing to accept bodily pain by both practicing denialism and the sociologic embedded desire for authenticity, solidarity, and dominance.
 These findings are corroborated by the UK-based "Health and Wellbeing in Professional Wrestling" project, which interviewed professional wrestlers and identified common risks such as "downplaying injury to secure that important spot on the card, performing a macho-masculine sense of resilience ... [and] acknowledging that there are always physical risks associated with contact sports."